abeaudin/toronto-workshop/README.md

 ## Template Files
 - Sample Terraform files for deploying an LKE cluster on Linode.
-- Sample kubernetes deployment files for running the ELK stack on an LKE cluster.
+- Sample kubernetes deployment files and helm instructions for running the ELK stack on an LKE cluster.

 ## Step by Step Instructions